kongxie0313/llvmLearning/README.md

 # llvmLearning

 prerequisites: install llvm binary files: https://releases.llvm.org/.

-Note: this repo is based on version 16.0.0, and executed on Ubuntu 22.04.
+Note: Each program of this repo is based on different version of llvm.
+So you should install the right version according to the README.md file in subdirectory.
+And these programs of this repo is executed on Ubuntu 22.04.